oVirt/ovirt-site/source/feature/ipv6-support.html.md

        vdsClient -s ['IPv6 link-local addr'%ovirtmgmt]:54321 getVdsCaps

 Where 'IPv6 link-local addr' is address of IPv6 link local address of bridge ovirtmgmt (e.g. [fe80::5054:ff:fe05:25f3%ovirtmgmt]).
 Each of this command should work as in normal manner.

-*   define a VM with IPv6 display network, and connect to it via vnc and spice.
-*   migrate a VM over a migration network with an IPv6 address
-*   connect to an NFS/iSCSI storage server over IPv6
-*   fence a host over IPv6.

 #### VDSM API